BlackIkeEagle/blog.herecura.eu/content/blog/2021-03-03-mysql-local-vs-remote/index.md

   - "server"
 ---

-The series of Proxying MySQL left one thing unanswered.
+The series of [Proxying MySQL][1] left one thing unanswered.
 How large is the difference between using local TCP or the socket.
 Yesterday I learned about socat, shame on me that I did not knew about this tool, so lets drop another remote test in there as well.